Skip to content

 Reading from the top down:

-Plain JSON works well for general data exchange—REST APIs, mobile apps, search indexes, and databases use it constantly.
-But when it comes to mapping and geospatial tools, a shared, predictable schema isn't optional.
+Plain JSON works well for general data exchange.
+REST APIs, mobile apps, search indexes, and databases use it constantly.
+But when it comes to mapping and location-based tools, a shared, predictable structure isn't optional.
 That's where GeoJSON comes in.

 Unlike plain JSON, GeoJSON follows a strict schema defined in RFC 7946.
-This consistency is what lets different apps parse and display the same location data without ambiguity or guesswork.
-Without the spec, a coordinate array is just two numbers—nothing stops a tool from reading them in the wrong order.
-For example, a mapping app that reads GeoJSON is expecting [longitude, latitude] in that order.
-An app that reads regular JSON could reverse the two values, resulting in inaccurate location data.
+This consistency is what lets different apps read and display the same location data without ambiguity or guesswork.

 Consider the difference.
 Here's a plain JSON object describing a location: